2.1 Understand the social environment of road transport and the rules governing it

 2. EU 165/2014

-These European regulations still apply, even though the UK has left the EU (as they have been adopted into UK law).
-Journeys in a vehicle operated entirely in the UK will fall under these EU rules, unless an exemption applies (see Exemptions under Article 3 – international operations and Exemptions under Article 13 – national operations); if an exemption does apply, the journey will fall under GB domestic rules.
+Journeys in a vehicle operated entirely in the UK will fall under these assimilated laws, unless an exemption applies (see Exemptions under EC 561/2006 articles 2 and 3); if an exemption does apply, the journey will fall under GB or NI domestic rules.

 AETR (Accord Européen sur les Transports Routiers)

-Journeys through countries outside of AETR will fall under the domestic rule of each country visited.
+Journeys through countries outside the scope of EU, TCA and AETR rules will fall under the domestic rules of each country visited.

 Maximum daily driving